 If you want to send the same Google Analytics report to your colleague every day, week, or month, select the “Email” menu item at the top of the report.
 You will be presented with a set of options enabling you to select how frequently you would like the report or dashboard to be emailed.
 Once you set this up, Google Analytics will automatically send your colleague the report at the designated interval for as long as you desire.

 Your colleague will receive an email with a PDF copy of what appears on your screen.
-Since she will receive the data without any commentary, she will need know how to interpret the charts and data.
-If your decision makers are not expert at interpreting Google Analytics reports, you may want to use automated emails to distribute data as a warm-up prior to a “lunch and learn” that you schedule with them each month to review the analytics.
+Since she will receive the data without any commentary, she will need to know how to interpret the charts and data.
+If your decision-makers are not experts at interpreting Google Analytics reports, you may want to use automated emails to distribute data as a warm-up prior to a “lunch and learn” that you schedule with them each month to review the analytics.

 Data Confidentiality Concerns

 Another reason why you may want to export or email selected reports to colleagues is data confidentiality.
 For example, you may want the editorial staff to have access to data about how well content is performing, but prevent them from accessing E-commerce data or analytics related to paid advertising.

 In Google Analytics, access is managed at the View level.
 If a person has access to a View, they have access to all the data in that view.
 There is no way to give them access to only certain metrics.

 In this scenario, you can export or email specific reports that contain only the metrics you want to share.

 Depending on your organization’s needs, you may find that the export and email features in Google Analytics are insufficient.
 For example, you may want your reports to include multiple charts and tables interspersed with commentary that explains the data.
 Or, you may want to include branding (e.g., your logo) and a cover page.
 In addition, you may want to include data from sources outside Google Analytics in your reports, or your colleagues may request to only see specific data most relevant to them.